Feilner/homebridge-plc/README.md

       ]
     }

-# Update of values
+# Update of accessory values
+The current values of the acessories are only updated in the folliwing cases:
+ - Apple Home App:
+   - App is closed and opened
+   - Switch between rooms is done
+ - Homebride Devices page is opened

 The home app does not regularly poll for updates of values.
 Only when switching rooms or close/open the app the actual values are requested.
 This behavior is even the case when a AppleTV or HomePod is configured as control center.

-There are three possible ways to workaround this.
+There are three possible ways to handle this:

 1. That's ok for you
 2. You enable the polling mode